Allium leaf miner

 What is allium leaf miner?

-Allium leaf miner can feed on leeks, onion, chives, shallot and garlic.
-The initial damage is done by the maggots, but secondary fungal and bacterial infections often cause the most noticeable rotting.
+Allium leaf miner can feed on leeks, onion, chives, shallots and garlic.
+The larvae feed within the leaves, the initial feeding damage can be followed by secondary rots making the crop inedible.

 - Before laying eggs, the female flies feed by making punctures in the leaves and sucking up the exuding sap